muratk3n/thirdwave/en/README.md

 "@FCHEA_News

-Tune in this Thursday to learn about .. @AngloAmerican's ..
+Tune in this Thursday to learn about.. @AngloAmerican's..
 290-ton
 \#fuelcell truck and how it is bringing \#zeroemission tech to the mining industry!"